 Help you friend focus on safety and to explore resources in the community.
 Help them see the pattern in the abuser’s behavior and to figure out ways to be safe during incidents.
 Remember your friend knows their partner better than you – do not assume you know the abusive partners’ behavior.
 Your friend is the expert in the relationship.

 What to Do

 When someone you know and/or love is being abused, the first thing to remember is that you cannot fix it.
 Our first reactions are to panic and jump in, start telling them what to do, and what you would do.
-We encourage you to do none of those things.
-It doesn’t help and if they are being abused they are already dealing with that at home.
-If you aren’t sure if someone is being abused, the best thing you can do is to learn about intimate partner violence.
+We urge you to not do any of these things–it will not help your friend.
+If you are not sure if someone is being abused, the best thing you can do is to learn about intimate partner violence.
 Read about all the different forms it can take.
 Talk to a domestic violence advocate about what you are seeing and what resources are available.
-If you have been abused in your past, this could be especially troubling for you for many reasons.
+If you have been abused in your past, this could be especially troubling for you.
 Seek support for yourself as well.

 What Not to Do

 Two important things NOT to do: put-down the abuser and put blame on the person you are worried about.
 You may be angry at the abuser, but enough focus is already on that person.
 It is better to spend the time finding out how your friend is doing.
 Ask them what is going on in their life and how they are being affected.
 A put-down session is not helpful and you end up spending the entire time talking about the abuser and not helping the person who needs help.

 Blaming goes beyond saying the survivor must be doing something wrong to be abused.
 Firstly, that is not true.
 It is never their fault.
 Secondly, blaming does not respect their reasons for staying in the relationship.
 There are hundreds of reasons why someone would want or need to stay in an abusive relationship, but not one good reason for why they are being abused in the first place.